-Upon the Low Income Public Housing ACC Termination, any remaining active applicants on the Low Income Public Housing Waiting List would be added to the end of the Santa Cruz County Housing Choice Voucher Waiting List, and would receive preference for the former Public Housing units as units become available.
-Additionally, any over-income families residing in Public Housing upon conversion may be added to the waiting list and admitted to the Housing Choice Voucher program if they become income eligible within two years of the conversion.
+Upon the close-out of the Consolidated Annual Contributions Contract (CACC) with HUD for Low Income Public Housing, any remaining active applicants on the Low Income Public Housing Waiting List will be contacted and provided with an opportunity to be added to the end of the Santa Cruz County Housing Choice Voucher Waiting List.
+Such applicants would receive preference for the former Public Housing units as units become available.
+Additionally, any overincome families residing in Public Housing upon conversion may be added to the waiting list and admitted to the Housing Choice Voucher program if they become income eligible within two years of the conversion.
 These will be considered special admissions.